ianrichard/common-chatbot-starter-project/README.md

 ## Run Your Local Service

 - Open your terminal
-- `git clone git@github.com:ianrichard/api-ai-webhook-starter.git`
+- `git clone git@github.com:ianrichard/common-chatbot-ui-starter-project.git`
-- `cd api-ai-webhook-starter`
+- `cd common-chatbot-ui-starter-project`
 - If you're going to use Facebook Messenger, make a facebook-access-token.txt in the root of the project next to package.json.
 Paste the page access token as a single line in that file.
 This is not checked in for security purposes and so people don't accidentally copy your project.
 - `npm install`
 - `npm run build`